-ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES Maximum use of existing roads, where possible; Measures to control noise and dust according to latest best practice; Restricted access to the rest of the property; 2.
-Ensure that construction personnel are made aware of the impacts relating to off-road driving.
+ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES Maximum use of existing roads, where possible; Measures to control noise and dust according to latest best practice; Restricted access to the rest of the property; Ensure that construction personnel are made aware of the impacts relating to off-road driving.
 Weekly Strict application of all recommendations in the botanical specialist report pertaining to the limitation of the footprint.
-3. Construction access roads must be demarcated Weekly 2.
-Construction activity must be restricted to the immediate footprint clearly.
-Undertake site inspections to verify. of the infrastructure.
-Access to the remainder of the area must be strictly controlled to prevent unnecessary disturbance of priority implementation of noise control mechanisms via Weekly 3.
-Measures to control noise and dust should be applied according to current best practice in the industry. site inspections and record and report non- compliance. industry.
-Construction activity should be restricted to the immediate footprint of the infrastructure and in particular to the proposed road network.
-Access to the remainder of the site should be strictly controlled to prevent unnecessary disturbance of SCC.
-5. Ensure that the construction area is demarcated clearly and that construction personnel are made aware of these Weekly 5.
-Removal of vegetation must be restricted to a minimum. demarcations.
-Monitor via site Monitor via site 6.
-Construction of new roads should only be considered if existing roads cannot be upgraded. inspections and report non- compliance.
-The recommendations of the ecological and botanical specialist studies must be strictly
+3. Construction access roads must be demarcated clearly.
+Undertake site inspections to verify.
+4. Monitor the implementation of noise control mechanisms via site inspections and record and report non- compliance.
+Weekly Construction activity should be restricted to the immediate footprint of the infrastructure as far as - possible.
+Access to the remainder of the area should be strictly controlled to prevent unnecessary disturbance of priority species.
+Weekly Measures to control noise and dust should be applied according to current best practice in the industry. and record and report non- 5.
+Ensure that the construction area is demarcated clearly and that construction personnel are made aware of these Weekly demarcations.
+Monitor via site inspections and report non-compliance.

-ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES implemented, especially as far as limitation of the activity footprint is concerned.
-Displacement due to habitat transformation associated with the construction of the wind turbines and associated infrastructure.
+ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY IETHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES Displacement due to habitat transformation associated with the construction of the wind turbines and associated infrastructure.
 Total or partial displacement of avifauna due to habitat transformation associated with the vegetation clearance and the presence of the wind turbines and associated infrastructure.
 Develop a Habitat Restoration Plan (HRP) and ensure that it is approved.
 Monitor rehabilitation via site audits and site inspections to ensure compliance.
 Record and report any non-compliance.
 Vehicle and pedestrian access to the site should be controlled and restricted to the facility footprint as much as possible to prevent unnecessary destruction of vegetation.
 Removal of vegetation must be restricted to a minimum and must be rehabilitated to its former state where possible after construction.
 Construction of new roads should only be considered if existing roads cannot be upgraded.
 The recommendations of the ecological and botanical specialist studies must be strictly implemented, especially as far as limitation of the activity footprint is concerned.
-Operations Manager SHE Manager Appointment of rehabilitation specialist to develop Habitat Restoration Plan (HRP).
-Site inspections to monitor progress of HRP.
+Manager SHE Manager .
+Appointment of rehabilitation specialist to develop Habitat Restoration Plan (HRP).
 Prevent unnecessary displacement of avifauna by ensuring that the rehabilitation of transformed areas is implemented by an appropriately qualified rehabilitation specialist, according to the recommendations of the botanical specialist study.
-Once-off Once a year
+Once a year Bats l Impact ı Mitigation / Management Monitoring Actions Method Frequency Responsibility Avoid disturbance of foraging bats Avoid Habitat loss and destruction caused by clearing vegetation for the l.
+Construction activities to be kept out of all No 60 During construction phase.
+ProjectDeveloper